CPR Guardian 3 Pink - SOS Personal Alarm Watch with Fall Detection and GPS location tracking

 - Sale price

 - Unit price

-CPR Guardian 3 smartwatch represents the next generation of protection in an emergency.
+CPR Guardian 3 Pink smartwatch represents the next generation of protection in an emergency.
 With built-in Fall Detections, SOS personal alarm, GPS Location tracking, two-way voice calling, heart rate monitor and temperature monitor, is designed to keep the wearer safe, provide freedom and encourage independence.

 Family and Relatives can monitor the location and wellbeing of the wearer remotely by using the CPR Monitoring mobile APP for Android and iOS.
 If a check in call is needed carers can also voice call the watch and speak to the wearer.

 CPR Guardian provides you and your loved ones with peace of mind and reassurance knowing you can always be there for them whenever they need you.